The branch campus forms part of the University of Portsmouth’s strategic vision to eventually open its own medical degree.

 “It will encourage ground-breaking research both regionally and globally, while offering a fast-track medicine degree in four rather than five years, a key commitment in our Long Term Workforce Plan.

-Professor Graham Galbraith, Vice-Chancellor of the University of Portsmouth, said: “A medical school in our city is a long-held vision for the University of Portsmouth.
+Professor Graham Galbraith, Vice-Chancellor of the University of Portsmouth, said: “A medical degree in our city is a long-held vision for the University of Portsmouth.
 Our city does not have adequate numbers of GPs and the intention is that this development will contribute to reducing the waiting times local people experience in gaining access to services.

 “The launch of our new graduate entry medical degree will enable us to play our part in supporting the health of our community and we are thrilled to be working in partnership with King’s College London to deliver medical education that is unquestionably one of the best not just in Britain, but globally.”